white-lab/protocols/cell_culture/cell_culture.md

 1. Invert cell's tube to ensure even distribution of cells.
 2. Get a new cell counting slide.
-3. Spot 2x10 μL of cells into each of slide's holes.
+3. Spot 2 x 20 μL of cells into each of slide's holes.
     * There are four holes per slide, but you will only need to spot cells into two: one for each separated glass slip.
 4. Place slide in cell reader.